+'''

 public void

 joinPinnedAndEnter()

-throws InterruptedException,

-IllegalSchedulableStateException,

-ThrowBoundaryError,

-ScopedCycleException,

-MemoryAccessError

 '''

-Wait until the scope has been cleared and then pin it and enter it.
+Waits until the scope has been cleared, then pins it and enters it.

 ThrowBoundaryError-Thrown when the JVM needs to propagate an exception allocated in this scope to (or through) the memory area of the caller.
-Storing a reference to that exception would cause an javax.realtime.IllegalAssignmentError, so the JVM cannot be permitted to deliver the exception.
-The javax.realtime.
-ThrowBoundaryError is allocated in the current allocation context and contains information about the exception it replaces.
+Storing a reference to that exception would cause an javax.realtime.
+IllegalAssignmentError, so the JVM cannot be permitted to deliver the exception.
+The javax.realtime.ThrowBoundaryError is allocated in the current allocation context and contains information about the exception it replaces.